leftfield-geospatial/geedim/README.md

 ```

 ## Usage
 `geedim` command line functionality is accessed through `search`, `composite`, `download` and `export` sub-commands.
-The sub-commands can be "chained" e.g. for compositing and downloading the results of a search, in a single execution.
+The sub-commands can be "chained" e.g. for compositing and downloading the results of a search in one go.
 ### Command line interface
 ```
 geedim --help